Sejiko/plasmaenhanced/README.md

-# GPT4All REST API
+# GPT4All REST API Testing
 This directory contains the source code to run and build docker images that run a FastAPI app for serving inference from GPT4All models.
 The API matches the OpenAI API spec.

 ## Tutorial